jzxr/jzxr.github.io/README.md

 ## 2.1 Github - Piechart

 ---
-This body content is to plot a piechart for github
+This function is to plot a piechart for github

 ---

 ### 2.1.1 Github - import libraries

 ---
-This body content is to import libraries required and specify file path
+This function is to import libraries required and specify file path

 ---